Top 10 Of Motorcycle Crashes & How To Avoid Them

 What You Can Do

 When possible, stay out of the lane between heavy traffic and parked cars.
-Ride as far away from the line of parked cars as you can.
-This is the best way to avoid these types of accidents.
+Ride as far away from the line of parked cars as you can to help avoid these types of accidents.
 It’s tempting to ride in this lane, but it places you too close to parked vehicles, and it can make it more difficult for pedestrians to see you.

 If you do find yourself about to hit a car door, brake as hard as you can.
 The goal is to reduce your speed as much as possible.
 Even if you cannot entirely avoid a collision, a collision at lower speeds is better than one at higher speeds.